Main Focus 1: Primitive Dogs

 Nenet’s Herding Laika

 The Nenet’s Herding Laika is a very ancient reindeer herding breed of the Indigenous people of Siberia, the Nenet.
 They are also the ancestors of Samoyeds and Finnish Lapphunds.
 They are friendly, all-purpose dogs that are now popularly used in tracking and scentwork in their native country of Russia.
+In the US, they are still in the process of becoming recognized by major kennel clubs.

 -